ashzure-github/Sandbox/readme.md

 ## misc
 - What is closure? example? excercise? why/when use it?
 - how do symbols work and when to use them?

-- string .length
-- text.split() method to convert to array
-- reverse() method on new array